KatieTheDev/HTML-Standards/README.md

 ```

 ## .htaccess Page Name Rewrites
 Generally the following rules will be applied for `.htaccess` page name rewrites.
+Just replace the domain names with the correct ones.
 ```
 <IfModule mod_rewrite.c>
 Options +FollowSymLinks -MultiViews